rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/Logging.md

 # Structured Logging with Azure Application Insights

-- Create an instance of Azure Application Insights using the Azure Portal.
+Create an instance of Azure Application Insights using the Azure Portal.
   - Get the `Instrumentation Key` from the Application Insights overview.

-- Create `ApplicationInsights` section in **appsettings.json** file under **PaymentService** folder as shown below.
+Create `ApplicationInsights` section in **appsettings.json** file under **PaymentService** folder as shown below.

 ```
   "ApplicationInsights": {
     "InstrumentationKey": "4fa80d68-6bb8-4968-b43e-dfdc67fb18d0"
   },
 ```

-- Add `Microsoft.ApplicationInsights.AspNetCore` Nuget package to the **PaymentService.csproj** as shown below.
+Add `Microsoft.ApplicationInsights.AspNetCore` Nuget package to the **PaymentService.csproj** as shown below.

 ```
  <PackageReference Include="Microsoft.ApplicationInsights.AspNetCore" Version="2.13.1" />
  ```

- - Run below command to restore the packages.
+ Run below command to restore the packages.

  ```
  $>> dotnet restore

  ```
- - Configure Application insights at ConfigureServices method of Startup.cs as shown below.
+ Configure Application insights at ConfigureServices method of Startup.cs as shown below.
  ```

  services.AddLogging(config =>
  {
      config.Services.AddApplicationInsightsTelemetry();
  });
 ```

-- With the above configuration, [ApplicationLogger.cs](../PaymentService/Infrastructure/Logging/ApplicationLogger.cs) instance will now stream logs to Azure Application Insights.
+With the above configuration, [ApplicationLogger.cs](../PaymentService/Infrastructure/Logging/ApplicationLogger.cs) instance will now stream logs to Azure Application Insights.

 # Centralized Logging with ELK (Elastic Search, Logstash and Kibana)
-ELK Stack is primarily used to provide streamlined data Analytics and Insights from different sources.
+ELK Stack is primarily used to provide streamlined data analytics and insights from different log and metric sources.
 It also helps in diagnosing various system issues through different metrics and logs.
-The rick querying and analytical capabilities of ELK not only help identifying typical application issues, but also provide valuable insights on health of the system and its usage.
+The rich querying and analytical capabilities of ELK not only help identifying typical application issues, but also provide valuable insights on health of the system and its usage.

 **Elasticsearch:** A powerful open-source search and analytics engine used for full-text search and for analyzing logs and metrics.